dsarov/SPANDx/README.md

 <i>Who created SPANDx?</i>

-SPANDx was written by Dr Derek Sarovich and Dr Erin Price, Menzies School of Health Research, Darwin, NT, Australia.
+SPANDx was written by Derek Sarovich (@DerekSarovich) and Erin Price (@Dr_ErinPrice) at Menzies School of Health Research, Darwin, NT, Australia.

 <i>What to do if I run into issues with SPANDx?</i>